hackersandslackers/flask-3-login/README.md

 users = {'foo@bar.tld': {'password': 'secret'}}
 ```

-We also need to tell Flask-Login how to load a user from a Flask request and
+We must also tell Flask-Login how to load a user from a Flask request and
-from its session.
-To do this we need to define our user object, a
+its session.
+To do this, we must define our user object, a
 `user_loader` callback, and a `request_loader` callback.

 ```python